The Gravitational Wave Memory from Binary Neutron Star Mergers

 The most extreme (and somewhat unlikely \cite{Bamber:2024wqr}) magnetic field strength we explored ($\vert B \vert_{\mathrm{max,ins}}=2.2\times 10^{17}$G, red) shows a significantly larger strain at low frequencies compared to the $B=0$ case with the same EOS and mass (dark blue).
 This is due to the extra memory from the EM emission and ejecta.
 Note that a BNS---magnetized or not---can in principle be distinguished from a BBH with the same mass by the existence of one or more local minima in the characteristic strain (a BBH has no local minimum).
 Besides the local minimum at $\sim 300\,{\rm Hz}$, an additional local minimum appears at $\sim 50\mbox{--}100$Hz in the highest field strength case.
 This second minima could \textit{in principle} be used to indicate the presence of strong magnetic fields.
 In practice, however, this will be difficult, since the local minima fall below the sensitivity curves of next generation GW observatories.
 The cases with more realistic magnetic field strengths (such as the pulsar-like $\vert B \vert_{\mathrm{max,ins}}=5.5\times 10^{16}$G case, green) show smaller differences.
 However, the mismatches using Cosmic Explorer between the $B=0$ and $\vert B \vert_{\mathrm{max,ins}}=5.5\times 10^{16}$G cases with the same mass and EOS are $0.3\%$ and $1.2\%$ for SLy and ALF2 respectively; this is comparable to the mismatch of $0.8\%$ between the SLy and ALF2 ($B=0$) cases.
 Hence, if future GW observatories do obtain sufficient sensitivity to make EOS inferences from the memory waveform, these results suggest that strong magnetic fields may be degenerate with EOS effects.
 This is analogous to the case of the postmerger frequency spectrum from the oscillatory waves \cite{Tsokaros:2024wgb}.

 \textit{Conclusions.}\textemdash We performed the first memory computations for BNS mergers that include not only the GW null memory, but the EM, neutrino, and ejected matter memory contributions as well.
 EM fields can either \text{increase} or \text{decrease} the memory, depending on the field strength, its topology, EOS, and binary mass.
 But the EM null memory is subdominant to the GW null memory for all but the largest EM fields.
 The memory from the ejected matter and neutrinos is also subdominant, but can be nonnegligble for certain EOS, masses, and field strengths.
 Future analyses of BNS memory should also consider degeneracies between different physical phenomena, including the magnetic field and the EOS \cite{Tsokaros:2024wgb}.
+Movies and additional visualizations highlighting our results can be found at \cite{website}.